podesse/three-kepler-binaries-repo/README.md

 ## Data

-This directory contains raw data from the Kepler pipline, and the processed data we used in this research
+This directory contains raw data from the Kepler pipline, and the processed data we used in this research.

 ## Figures